cloud-ark/kubeplus/Guidelines.md

 An Operator generally needs to take configuration parameter as inputs for the underlying resource that it is managing through its custom resource such as a database.
-We have seen three different approaches being used towards this in the community
-- using ConfigMaps, using Annotations, or using Spec definition itself.
+We have seen three different approaches being used towards this in the community: using ConfigMaps, using Annotations, or using Spec definition itself.
 Any of these approaches should be fine based on your Operator design.

 [Nginx Custom Controller](https://github.com/nginxinc/kubernetes-ingress/tree/master/examples/customization) supports both ConfigMap and Annotation.